by Traci Brimhall

 the roof.
 I stare at the moon, pale and unapologetically whole.

-Traci Brimhall is the author of Our Lady of the Ruins (forthcoming from W.W.
+Traci Brimhall is the author of Our Lady of the Ruins (W.W.
 Norton), selected by Carolyn Forché for the 2011 Barnard Women Poets Prize, and Rookery (Southern Illinois University Press), winner of the 2009 Crab Orchard Series in Poetry First Book Award.
 Her poems have appeared in Kenyon Review, Slate, Virginia Quarterly Review, New England Review, The Missouri Review, and elsewhere.
 She was the 2008-09 Jay C. and Ruth Halls Poetry Fellow at the Wisconsin Institute for Creative Writing and currently teaches at Western Michigan University, where she is a doctoral associate and King/Chávez/Parks Fellow.